-Do you want to learn how to fly a plane, help pilots safely land and take off, or pilot a drone?
+Do you want to learn how to fly a plane and help pilots safely land and take off?

 Do you desire to explore high demand, high pay, and exciting career fields?

 CCBC's Aviation Academy is the place for your education to take-off and soar to new heights.